Touchebag/HearthstoneDeckBuilder/README.md

 Just run the program via the command line with a path to a file.
 If no file is specified (or if run via explorer) it will assume there's a file named "deck.txt" in the current directory.

+Hearthstone must be in fullscreen but should work with multiple resolutions.

 The program will wait for five seconds to allow you to switch to Hearthstone.

+_Note:_ Other delays are hard coded (for now) so you need to have a reasonably fast computer.

 ###Deck file format:
 The format of a deck files is based on the Cocaktrice format exported from https://hearthpwn.com and is subsequently able to read Cockatrice files out of the box.
 Just copy and paste into a text file and you're golden.